-7. Subject Access Requests and Other Rights of Individuals
+7. Data Subject Rights

 In all aspects of its work, the School will ensure that the rights of the data subject are protected by all practicable measures associated with the conduct of the School's work.
 Subject to exceptions, the rights of the data subject as defined in law are: